 Co-Program Head, Art and Art History; Assistant Arts Professor of Arts Practice

-Education: BA ("Vordiplom") Hochschule für Bildende Künste Dresden; MA ("Diplom“) Hochschule für Bildende Künste Dresden; PhD ("Meisterschüler“) Hochschule für Bildende Künste Dresden (Germany)
+Education: BFA ("Vordiplom") Hochschule für Bildende Künste Dresden; MFA ("Diplom“) Hochschule für Bildende Künste Dresden; PhD ("Meisterschüler“) Hochschule für Bildende Künste Dresden (Germany)

 Research Areas: art in architecture, sculpture, installation, moving images, performance